First impressions matter when coming from a guest perspective.

 I walked through all of the rooms prior to the sale and came up with a plan for each one, there are 19 in total.

 During the first week, I did what I call “a quick freshen up” in each room.
-Gone were the awful, unstylish big multi-colored quilts that screamed to a guest “I AM NOT CLEAN!!”
+Gone were the awful, unstylish big multi-coloured quilts that screamed to a guest “I AM NOT CLEAN!!”

 Fresh, nice and crisp white linen with top sheets on all beds.
 Done!